Home

 Philco Mystery Control

 The Mystery Control was a feature of Philco’s 116RX-SU.
 It was the first-ever known wireless control function for radio.
 Philco offered this feature in its products from 1939 – 1941 after deciding the control was not quite stable enough.
-Meaning that Philco was among the earliest to work with wireless technology that would not be reapproached until 1970.
+This means that Philco was among the earliest to work with wireless technology that would not be reapproached until 1970.

 W3XE